GunavathyShanmuganathan/Phonepe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-Using-Streamlit-and-Plotly/README.md

 # Phonepe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-Using-Streamlit-and-Plotly1.
 **Introduction**
-    Phonepe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-Using-Streamlit-and-Plotly1 is an multipage application which is designed to obtain the insights and information that can be visualized in a user-friendly manner.
+    Phonepe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-Using-Streamlit-and-Plotly is an multipage application which is designed to obtain the insights and information that can be visualized in a user-friendly manner.

 **Steps Involved:**
 1. Extract data from the Phonepe pulse Github repository through scripting and